 Where are the major nation-wide investments in Justice Reinvestment programs (invest in communities instead of prisons), or funding that aims to address the impacts of intergenerational trauma that lead to horrific rates of youth suicide?
 Where is the funding for Aboriginal peak organisations and community controlled services?

 I recognise that this is an Election budget (99 per cent of this budget won’t even be legislated before the Election).
 Maybe it is that the three per cent of the population that is made up of Aboriginal and Torres Strait Islander citizens isn’t a big enough voting block to spend much time worrying about.
 Getting this right should be a critical, national priority for all of us.
-If you haven’t seen it, check out ABC iView for Miranda Tapsell’s powerful monologue recently on the ABC’s Get Krack!n – we should all be angry at the injustice.
+Miranda Tapsell’s powerful monologue on the ABC’s Get Krack!n is a critical reminder of this injustice.